michaelnisi/troubled/data/posts/2011/homebrew.md

 Driven by the community, with some 4.000 forks on [GitHub](https://github.com/mxcl/homebrew), the formulas seem to be self healing.
 The ease to contribute to Homebrew almost forces its users to contribute, resulting in frequently updated formulas.

-*To provide a simple usage example:* Say, after we [installed](https://github.com/mxcl/homebrew/wiki/installation) Homebrew, we fancy to try [Erlang](http://smyck.net/2012/04/22/why-erlang/); we'd search Homebrew to check if there's a [formula](https://github.com/mxcl/homebrew/blob/master/Library/Formula/erlang.rb) to install it:
+*To provide a simple usage example,* say, after we [installed](https://github.com/mxcl/homebrew/wiki/installation) Homebrew, we fancy to try [Erlang](http://smyck.net/2012/04/22/why-erlang/); we'd search Homebrew to check if there's a [formula](https://github.com/mxcl/homebrew/blob/master/Library/Formula/erlang.rb) to install it:

     % brew search erlang